Kingdom of Reman: Aftermath

-Ignited by colonial ambitions, the British aimed to expand its territories in the far east.
-By the dawn of the 20th century, it had already acquired a collection of polities consisting of crown colonies and protectorates in the central and southern parts of the Malay peninsula.
-The British incorporated the areas into the Straits Settlements and the Federated Malay States between 1786 and 1895 respectively.
+Ignited by colonial ambitions, the British aimed to expand their territories in the far east.
+By the dawn of the 20th century, they had already acquired a collection of polities consisting of crown colonies and protectorates in the central and southern parts of the Malay Peninsula.
+Between 1786 and 1895 the British incorporated the areas into the Straits Settlements and the Federated Malay States respectively.